Skip to content

 }

-Use them for setup, boot-time actions, and teardown.
-Keep normal application logic in regular methods.
+Use them for setup, app-start actions, and teardown.
+Keep normal application logic in regular methods, and keep hooks idempotent enough that failures are easy to diagnose.

 Where To Go Next